-“People over 60 as well as those with underlying heart or lung disease are more at risk for developing more serious complications,” Kline said.
-People with other chronic medical conditions like cancer, type 2 diabetes, or chronic kidney disease may also be at higher risk, according to the CDC.
+“Those with underlying heart or lung disease are also at higher risk for developing more serious complications, in addition to people age 60 and older,” said Kline.
+Other chronic medical conditions like cancer, type 2 diabetes, and kidney disease may also put people at higher risk, according to the CDC.

 When should you consider seeking advanced care for yourself or a loved one?

-“If you are having a hard time breathing, that is a sign that you or a family member should contact a medical provider,” Kline said.
-Other emergency warning signs can include persistent pain or pressure in the chest, new confusion or inability to wake or stay awake, and a bluish lips or face.
+“If you are having a hard time breathing, that is a sign that you or a family member should contact a medical provider right away,” Kline said.
+Other emergency warning signs can include persistent pain or pressure in the chest, new confusion or inability to wake or stay awake, and bluish lips or face.

 If you suspect you have COVID-19 and are seeking treatment, Kline recommends that you call the hospital or clinic before arriving so that healthcare workers know you are coming and can prepare.